 7. Crocodiles Are Slightly Older Than Alligators

-Crocodiles can be traced back to around 70 million years ago to the late Cretaceous period.
+Crocodiles can be traced back from around 70 million years ago to the late Cretaceous period.
 But, their ancestry goes back even farther than that.
 The animals that would later become crocodiles can be traced back to the Jurassic period.
 These aquatic crocodiles are known as ‘Thalattosuchia’ and lived over 200 million years ago.

 The first land Crocodile is considered to be the Sarcosuchus.
 It appeared in fossil records about 110 million years ago and was over 40 feet long.